 All right, as we roll along, Sean Hannity show.

-All right, two big breaking stories today.
+All right, two big-breaking stories today.

-Hillary Clinton under investigation now confirmed the Department of Justice reopening the investigation into the Clinton email server.
+Now confirmed the Department of Justice reopening the investigation into the Clinton email server.

-They're looking to determine whether or not pay-to-play was used or occurred while she was serving as Secretary of State.
+Specifically, they're looking to determine whether or not pay-to-play was used or occurred while she was serving as Secretary of State.

 How do you not get to that?

-You know, with all the media just fixated on one focused topic, which is taking out Donald Trump, and a real belief, first off, that he never had a chance.
+You know, with all the media just fixated on one focused topic, which is taking out Donald Trump and a real belief, first off, that he never had a chance.

 It was laughable to them that he was going to run.